Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms V2 Design Discussion.md

 element `EntityInHierarchy` would contain the Entity, a parent index, the first child index, the number of children, and maybe some transform inheritance rule flags.
 There’s some `EntityInHierarchy` size vs max hierarchy size tradeoffs to be made yet.
-This is all the root needs for most cases, which means transforms only consume 64 bytes of chunk memory per entity, just like V1 again.
+This is all the root needs for most cases, which means root transforms only consume 64 bytes of chunk memory per entity, just like V1 again.
 In the cases where there’s a risk of the root being destroyed before a descendant, we can duplicate this buffer with a cleanup version.

 Each descendant in the hierarchy will need to know the root entity.
 And additionally, it would be helpful to know its element index in the